 Aurora Borealis or also called the Northern Lights are the fluttering and bright lights in many amazing colours is observed in the clear sky over the northernmost parts of the world.

 The Northern Lights in Sweden appear around the beginning of September (Kiruna) to around the end of March everywhere in Swedish Lapland.
 Therefore, if you are here for winter activities such as skiing, dog sledding, snowmobile tours, etc., there is a fair chance you will see them.

 The Northern Lights are born on the Sun.
 Electrically charged particles are catapulted off the surface of the Sun in the aftermath of powerful solar storms.
 Some of these particles travel towards Earth.
 When they reach the planet, they are conducted at the protective magnetic fields towards the magnetic North and South Poles.

-If you are lucky to have this amazing opportunity boasting some of best Northern Lights viewing in the world, you will have a holiday memory of a lifetime.
+If you are lucky to have this fantastic opportunity boasting some of the best Northern Lights viewing in the world, you will have a holiday memory of a lifetime.